 Facial laser treatments use focused beams of light to improve your skin’s health and appearance.
 Think of it as a highly targeted tool that works with your skin’s natural healing process to address common concerns without surgery.
 This concentrated energy helps your skin produce more collagen, clears away old and damaged cells, and encourages fresh, healthy skin to take its place.
 The ultimate goal is to improve your skin’s tone and texture, leaving you with a smoother, more radiant complexion.
 It’s one of the most effective ways to handle everything from fine lines to stubborn sun spots.

-Explore Different Laser Technologies
+Breaking Down the Different Laser Technologies

 When you hear “laser,” it’s not a one-size-fits-all tool.
 The technology is generally split into two main camps: ablative and non-ablative.
 Think of ablative lasers as the “deep resurfacing” option.
 These are more intense treatments that work by removing the thin, outer layer of your skin and heating the underlying tissue to stimulate deep collagen growth.
 They’re fantastic for addressing significant concerns like deep-set wrinkles, sun damage, and acne scars.
 Because they’re more powerful, they do require some downtime for your skin to heal and reveal those beautiful new layers.